 In her spare time, Cecilia volunteers at the Santa Monica animal shelter.
 She is married to filmmaker, Adrian Fulle, and lives in Los Angeles with their young daughter Olivia.

 Lisa has always worked with animals, including several years of working in the veterinary field, where she learned how to safely handle and work around many different kinds of animals.
-When she acquired a horse that had aggression issues and found the more forceful methods of other horse trainers were not working, Lisa turned to clicker training on her own, and instantly found success with reward based methods.
+When she acquired a horse that had aggression issues and found the more forceful methods of other horse trainers were not working, Lisa turned to clicker training on her own, and instantly found success with fear free, reward based methods.
 She decided to take what she had already learned to the next level and educate herself in proven science-based training methods.

 Did You Know?